dustinpfister/blog_posts/_posts/canvas-example-game-kaboom-clone.md

 ## 2 - The kaboom module

 Now that I have the utils module that I want it is time to get into the kaboom module.
 This module will be used to store the state of all kinds of values that have to do with the game logic.
+It is packed with all kinds of private helper methods and objects, but only provides a few public methods and properties that are used by additional modules outside of it when it comes to my draw module, and the main.js file that I will be getting to later in this post.

 ```js
 var kaboom = (function () {